 In this wetland reserve, your family and you can take part in nature walks, go crazy taking photos of the area, and watch birds feeding in some of the rarest mangroves in the world.

-Along the Migratory Bird Trail, you will find 5 hides, which are essentially watch towers, to observe the birds in their natural habitat.
-During the months of September to March, bird species such as the Eurasian Wigeon, Black-Backed Kingfisher and Himalayan Swiftlet passes through during their migration passage to feed on the rich supply of food.
+Along the Migratory Bird Trail, you will find 5 hides, which are essentially watchtowers, to observe the birds in their natural habitat.
+During the months of September to March, bird species such as the Eurasian Wigeon, Black-Backed Kingfisher and Himalayan Swiftlet pass through during their migration passage to feed on the rich supply of food.

-Respect for nature is of the utmost important!
+Respect for nature is of the utmost importance!

 Notes and tips for visiting the Sungei Buloh Wetland Reserve with children

 - Bring along insect repellents to prevent/reduce insect bites.

 - As the reserve is an open area, bring along raincoats or umbrellas in case of the occasional showers.